 The S-111 Feature Catalogue is available in an XML document which conforms to the S-100 XML Feature Catalogue Schema and can be downloaded from the IHO website.
-It is also available in a human readable version.

 4.3.2 Feature Types

 4.3.2.1 Geographic

 Geographic (geo) feature types form the principle content of S-111 and are fully defined by their associated attributes and information types.